 Yeast is the key to turning fruit juice into wine.
-The bacteria in yeast convert sugar into alcohol.
+The yeast converts sugar into alcohol.
 Different types of yeast produce different results, often specific to a type of wine.
 Some yeasts are sensitive to temperature, and others work best in high-sugar fruits.

 It is best to use a red wine yeast for blackberry wine.
 Blackberries are very sweet and low in tannins.
 Sweet wine yeasts, in particular red wine yeast, will bring out the rich flavors of the wine.
 Red Star Premier Classique or Montrachet yeasts work well.
 Check the yeast packet to figure out exactly how much you need based on the size of your batch.

-Fresh blackberries, frozen blackberries, and prepared juice mixed work for wine-making.
+Fresh blackberries, frozen blackberries, and prepared juice mix work for wine-making.
 However, you’ll follow a different fruit preparation method for each type.

 How to Prepare Fresh Blackberries for Wine:

-If you’re lucky enough to grow your own fruit or live near a patch, pick when it’s blackberry season.
-Prepare fresh berries for wine in 3 steps:
+If you’re lucky enough to grow your own fruit or live near a blackberry patch, pick your blackberries when it’s blackberry season, and then prepare them for wine in 3 steps: